netw0rm/atlaskit/CONTRIBUTING.md

 ## Using TypeScript for a component

-Atlaskit supports using TypeScript to write components.
+AtlasKit supports using TypeScript to write components.
 TypeScript brings static type checking to the JavaScript ecosystem and lets you concisely describe the interfaces between components (which is incredibly powerful for a set reusable shared components like Atlaskit).

 Using TypeScript is optional, leaving the decision to be made on a per-component basis.

-In case of "no module X" errors when importing other Atlaskit packages, they might be missing types.
+In case of "no module X" errors when importing other AtlasKit packages, they might be missing types.
 Make sure that `package.json` of imported packages contains "types" section pointing to a TS file (i.e. "src/index.d.ts").
 In most cases it's enough to describe the main React component with its Props, which is the public API for most Atlaskit packages.

 * To get started, use the `yarn run create-ts my-component-name` command.
 * A single version of TypeScript is used in the repo, however each component has its own `tsconfig.json` for configuration.